Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Sections

-1. Top navigation bar - fixed for the users to always be able to navigate themselves
+1. Top navigation bar - fixed on the top so that the users are able to navigate themselves anywhere they are on the page.
-2. Header - as an introduction to the website.
-Image indicating it's eating related, logotype indicating it's an elegant place, cta to book a table indicating it's eating out, not ordering for example
+2. Header - introduction to the website.
+Image indicates the product is eating related, logotype indicates it's an elegant place, CTA to book a table indicates it's about eating out and not ordering food, for example.
-3. About section - explaning the concept and the offer of the restaurant
+3. About section - explains the concept and the offer of the restaurant.
-4. Menu section - giving the user more information about the quality and ingredients used in the restaurant with an option to download the menu as a PDF to learn more about the offer and prices before the visit
+4. Menu section - gives the user more information about the quality and ingredients used in the restaurant with an option to download the menu as a PDF to learn more about the offer and prices before the visit.
-5. Review section - positive feedbacks from previous customers to encourage the visit and set expectations
+5. Review section - positive feedbacks from previous customers to encourage the visit and set expectations.
-6. Restaurant details section - provides relevant contact details and information about opening hours
+6. Restaurant details section - provides relevant contact details and information about opening hours.
-7. Footer - gives user the option to stay up to date with the restaurants news and events by subscribing to newsletter and linking to social media profiles
+7. Footer - gives users the option to stay up to date with the restaurants news and events by subscribing to the newsletter and linking to social media profiles.

 ### Features

-1. Booking a table online - a form that allows customers to make online reservations
+1. Booking a table online - a form that allows customers to make online reservations while they are already online and on the page, i.e. this feature doesn't let time to come between the 'consideration' and 'decision' phase of the customer.
-2. PDF menu - menu in a PDF form in a new tab that allows users to get familiar with the dishes and prices
+2. PDF menu - menu in a PDF form in a new tab that allows users to get familiar with the dishes and prices.
-3. Newsletter subscription and social media profiles' links - allow users to stay up to date with the latest news and events connected to the restaurant
+3. Newsletter subscription and social media profiles' links - allow users to stay up to date with the latest news and events connected to the restaurant.
-4. Shortcuts behind contact details - allow users to quickly email, call or see the restaurant on a map to avoid additional steps in contacting the restaurant
+4. Shortcuts behind contact details - allow users to quickly email, call or see the restaurant on a map in order to avoid additional steps in contacting the restaurant (calling, visiting in person, etc.)

-allows users X to achieve Y, by having them fill out Z

 ### Features Left to Implement
 * collapse burger menu after clicking on a link